slerman12/Help-me/2-Opposing-views.md

 YouTube, Quora, and Wikipedia are how I taught myself physics.

-Before that, I took an AP class in high school that I didn't score high enough on to get college credits for, and I took a community college class in the summer after my freshman year, that I got an A in, that my university, the University of Rochester, didn’t even matriculate, because it was a community college.
+Before that, I took an AP class in high school that I didn't score high enough on to get college credits for, and I took a community college class at MCC in the summer after my freshman year, that I got an A in, that my university, the University of Rochester, didn’t even matriculate, because it was a community college.

 ## Future hair regrowths